 In fact, Elon Musk famously once said that LiDAR is a fool’s errand.
 Now it seems, perhaps radar is too.

-Here’s the head of Tesla’s AI, Andrej Karpathy explaining the technical reasons why no radar or LiDAR is need and the rationale for going vision-only:
+Here’s the head of Tesla’s AI, Andrej Karpathy explaining the technical reasons why no radar or LiDAR is needed and the rationale for going vision-only:

 Radar has long been used by automotive manufacturers and suppliers of Advanced Driver Assistance Systems (ADAS) such as those provided by Mobileye and used by many popular car brands such as BMW, Nissan, Volvo, and more (see Cars with Autopilot).